elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 ### Procs Can Be Passed Around

-Just like any other variable we can pass this variable to other methods, or if we wish, to other procs.
+Just like any other variable, we can pass this variable to other methods, or if we wish, to other procs.

 ```ruby
 def some_method(arg)